eupedrosa/ros-venv/README.md

 ## Quick start

-After installation the command `re` (short for ros-environment) should be available.
+After installation the command `rosh` (short for ros-environment) should be available.
-Run `re --help` for information about the available commands.
+Run `rosh --help` for information about the available commands.

 #### Create an environment
-Run `re init` at the root of your workspace.
+Run `rosh init` at the root of your workspace.
 It will create a `ROSvenv` file that marks the current directory as the ROS environment root directory.

 Use multiple `--src` to mount directories under the `src` directory in the ROS environment,